International inequality

 International inequality refers to inequality between countries, as compared to global inequality, which is inequality between people across countries.
 International inequality research has primarily been concentrated on the rise of international income inequality, but other aspects include educational and health inequality, as well as differences in medical access.
 Reducing inequality within and among countries is the 10th goal of the UN Sustainable Development Goals and ensuring that no-one is left behind is central to achieving them.
 Inequality can be measured by metrics such as the Gini coefficient.

-According to the United Nations Human Development Report 2004, the gross domestic product (GDP) per capita in countries with high, medium and low human development (a classification based on the UN Human Development Index) was 24,806, 4,269 and 1,184 PPP$, respectively (PPP$ = purchasing power parity measured in United States dollars).
+According to the UN Human Development Report 2004, the gross domestic product (GDP) per capita in countries with high, medium, and low human development (a classification based on the UN Human Development Index) was: 24,806; 4,269; and 1,184 PPP$, respectively (PPP$ = purchasing power parity measured in United States dollars).

 Proposed explanations

 Differences in economic institutions

-Economic institutions such as competitive markets, credible contracts and systems of property rights allow economic agents to pursue the economic activities which form the basis of growth.
+Economic institutions such as competitive markets, credible contracts, and systems of property rights enable economic agents to pursue the economic activities that underpin growth.
 It has been argued that the presence or absence of strong economic institutions is a primary determinant of development.
-Economists have begun to consider the set of economic institutions adopted by countries as a choice that is in turn determined endogenously by competing social forces.
+Economists have begun to consider the set of economic institutions adopted by countries as a choice that, in turn, is determined endogenously by competing social forces.

-According to this theory the differences in economic institutions arise as a consequential effect of the difference in political institutions.
-In their paper Paths of Economic and Political Development Acemoglu and Robinson discuss the intertwined nature of economic institutions to political ones.
-The authors conclude that although economic institutions are the key factor to final economic outcomes, they are an endogenous one.
+According to this theory, differences in economic institutions arise from differences in political institutions.
+In their paper Paths of Economic and Political Development, Acemoglu and Robinson discuss the intertwined nature of economic institutions to political ones.
+The authors conclude that although economic institutions are the key factor in final economic outcomes, they are endogenous.
 Meaning economic institutions are determined by political institutions and the distribution of resources.
-They identify the above mentioned as the “two main state variables”.
-Accordingly, we find the political institutions to affect economic institutions both directly and indirectly (de jure & de facto power).
-Connecting to the issue of international inequality, the distribution of resources is identified as the main conflicting point.
-As the distribution of resources is complex it leads to opposing entities in a country not being able to agree on a set of economic institutions that maximize “aggregate growth” and thus making some countries fall behind.
-Simply proving the influence of political institutions on economic ones and with that the development of a country.
-The main conclusion the authors arrive at is that the economic institutions which promote prosperity are conditioned on a foundation of democratic political institutions.
+They identify the above-mentioned as the "two main state variables".
+Accordingly, we find that political institutions affect economic institutions both directly and indirectly (via de jure and de facto power).
+Connecting to the issue of international inequality, the distribution of resources is identified as the main point of conflict.
+Because the distribution of resources is complex, opposing entities in a country cannot agree on a set of economic institutions that maximize "aggregate growth", thereby causing some countries to fall behind.
+Simply proving the influence of political institutions on economic ones, and with that, the development of a country.
+The main conclusion the authors reach is that the economic institutions that promote prosperity are dependent on democratic political institutions.